What’s this festival all about then? Why the travel references?

 Where is Atlas Festival held?

-Amongst the beautiful parkland at the gloriously stunning Scampston Hall in North Yorkshire.
+The 2017 event was held amongst the beautiful parkland at the gloriously stunning Scampston Hall in North Yorkshire.
 The self-proclaimed (but fully deserving) 'God's Own County' regularly tops various travel publications within the 'Top Places to Visit' lists.
 Where better to host a festival dedicated to the best the world has to offer than within the rolling hills, gorgeous scenery and open spaces of Yorkshire?!
 Fear not though, travellers.
 Whilst the journey here may seem further than the overland trip between Hanoi and Ho Chi Minh, it is actually very well connected.
 York is the nearest major station which is easily accessible from most of the UK (trust us, we've checked!) and not far from Malton where it's a short taxi or bus ride to the festival site.
 If you're driving, follow signs to the A64 and you'll find Scampston Hall around halfway between York and Scarborough.

 What sort of music will be played?